 - Master’s degree programs at Concordia University must be completed within five years of the first date of the beginning of the first course.

-- Ed.S. degree programs must be completed within six years of beginning of the first course.
+- Ed.S. degree programs must be completed within six years of the beginning of the first course.

 - Ed.D. degree programs must be completed within seven years of the beginning of the first course.

-- DPT degree programs must be completed within four years of the beginning the first course.
+- DPT degree programs must be completed within four years of the beginning of the first course.

 Students may repeat a course.
 If students repeat a course, both courses remain on the student’s transcript but only the higher/highest grade is used in computing a student’s cumulative grade point average (CGPA).

 Independent study is an educational experience conducted for credit outside the regularly scheduled classroom offerings.
-It may be an existing course or an approved student/faculty designed course.
+It may be an existing course or an approved student/faculty-designed course.
 Either experience must be conducted under the supervision of an instructor who is responsible for the academic soundness of the proposal.
-Each credit awarded must represent approximately 35 clock hours of work.
+Each credit awarded must represent approximately 45 clock hours of work.

 The Graduate School assumes that all registered students have freely accepted personal responsibility for regular class attendance.
-Students are expected to attend all class meetings and laboratory sessions for the courses in which they are enrolled.
-In cases of emergencies and/or unforeseen circumstances students are expected to notify their instructors and arrange for any possible “makeup” assignments; however, instructors are not required to allow for such “makeup” assignments.
-All graduate programs/courses have a stated attendance policy included in each syllabus.
+Students are expected to participate in all class activities, meetings and laboratory sessions for the courses in which they are enrolled.

 Drop of Registration and Withdrawal from Courses

 Students may drop their registration from a course without record during the first (1st) week of the course.
 Students may withdraw from courses any time after the first (1st) week of the course through the fifth (5th) week and receive a “W” grade.